 - Mobile guides: Notifications and light exhibitor support without an enterprise app.

-Mid-sized conferences (200–2,000 attendees)
+Mid-sized conferences (200 to 2,000 attendees)

 Best for: Regional conferences, trade shows, hybrid summits.